sidharthpunathil/blackhole/README.md

-> This guide can be incredibly valuable when you're short on time and need a quick way to back up your projects.
+> This guide can be incredibly valuable when you're short on time and need a quick way to back up your scripts.

 ## Compiling and Running a Rust File